 Tat2X Guide To Tattoo Aftercare:

 1. Bandaging vs. Plastic Wrap – once your tattoo is complete many artists will clean it with mild soap and apply some form of anti-bacterial balm or ointment.
 Then depending on the size and placement of your tattoo they will either wrap it in gauze and bandages or plastic wrap.
 Saran Wrap actually works really well and the edges are typically affixed to your skin with medical tape.
 Many artists now prefer the Saran Wrap technique because it won’t stick to the scabbing or plasma on your new tattoo.
-There are many schools of thought regarding how long you should leave the bandage on.
+You can look more into the benefits of wrapping a tattoo here, as plastic wrapping ensures it remains in good condition, and the area of skin can heal correctly without any infections.
+There are many schools of thought regarding how long you should leave the bandage or wrap on.
 Most agree that 3 to 4 hours is a good standard.
 Some people like to leave it on longer if the tattoo is a larger back piece.
 Do not leave the bandage on for more than 8 hours as it will actually damage your tattoo.
 Once you take your bandage off do not wrap the tattoo again.
 Your skin needs to breath and this is part of the healing process.

 2. Cleaning – after you’ve removed the bandage clean your tattoo with a non-abrasive mild soap or cleanser and warm water.
 Try to avoid scrubbing just gently wash it with your hand and a light soap lather.
 The goal over time with each wash is to carefully wash away the plasma and scabbing.
 Do not peel the scabs off as it will damage your tattoo.
 Let them come off naturally and be patient.
 If your tattoo itches it means it’s healing properly.
 If the itching is driving you crazy don’t scratch your tattoo but instead scratch the area around it.
 Scratching your tattoo during the healing process is a very bad idea.
 You’ll want to wash your tattoo once or twice per day for the first week after you’ve gotten your tattoo.